Modeling the Second Harmonic in Surface Water Waves Using Generalizations of NLS: Indirect Comparisons

 \subsection{Single-mode comparisons}

-In this section, we test the validity of the relation between $b_2$ and $b$ given in equation (\ref{eqn:Stokesb2}) (i.e.~the single-mode relation) from a variety of perspectives.
+In this section, we test the validity of the relation between $b_2$ and $b$ given in equation (\ref{eqn:Stokesb2}) (i.e.~the single-mode or Stokes relation) from a variety of perspectives.
 Although the experiments included multiple frequencies in each harmonic band, in this subsection we focus on the dominant frequency in each band while ignoring all sidebands.

-Figure \ref{fig:Stokes} shows plots of the experimental data (Experiments A and D only for conciseness) for the 6.66 Hz wave (grey dots) along with the predictions obtained using the 3.33 Hz wave data and equation (\ref{eqn:Stokesb2}) (black dots).
+Figure \ref{fig:Stokes} shows plots of the experimental data (Experiments A and D only for conciseness) for the 6.66 Hz wave (gray dots) along with the predictions obtained using the 3.33 Hz wave data and equation (\ref{eqn:Stokesb2}) (black dots).
 For Experiment A, the single-mode prediction lines up well with the experimental measurements.
 For Experiment D, the single-mode predictions significantly under-predict the experimental measurements.
-The results for Experiments B and C (not shown) are roughly the same as those for Experiment A. These results suggest that the single-mode relation given in (\ref{eqn:Stokesb2}) is often, but not always, accurate.
-The Experiment D discrepancy may be related to the spectrally asymmetric paddle motion.
-This suggests that the second harmonic is often, but not always, forced by the first harmonic.
+The results for Experiment B are roughly the same as those in Experiment A, while the results for Experiment C are roughly the same as those in Experiment D. These results suggest that the single-mode relation given in (\ref{eqn:Stokesb2}) when applied to the experimental data is often, but not always, reasonably accurate.